How to Start a Mac in Safe Mode

-Safe mode can be viewed as maintenance for your Mac because startup disks get checked, temporary docs and dynamic loader shared caches get deleted too.
+Safe mode can be regarded as maintenance for your Mac as it comes with deleting temporary docs and dynamic loader shared caches and checking startup disks.
 These two activities alone can get your Mac back to its original processing speed.
-But the most significant advantage of safe mode and safe boot so far is the ability to sidetrack potentially troublesome software to create an environment where you can find and rectify these problems.
+But the most important advantage of safe mode and safe boot so far is the ability to sidetrack potentially troublesome software to create an environment where you can find and rectify these problems.

 How to turn on safe mode

 The terms “safe mode” and “safe boot” are often interchanged and misunderstood.
 In reality, we have two different processes that depend on each other.
-To start your MacBook Pro in safe mode, you need to safely boot it.
+To start your MacBook Pro in safe mode, you need to boot it safely.
 It's a bit different from the normal booting of your Mac.
 Here’s how to do it:

 - Start your computer and wait for the startup chime

 - Once you hear that chime, press and hold the Shift key till a bar and an Apple logo show up on the screen

 - Then wait for your laptop to boot into the safe mode environment

 Once you're done with safe mode, and you want to leave, just shut down and restart your Mac normally: